i-am-rehan/Analyze-network-attacks/README.md

 ---

 ## 🔗 How to Use
-1. Open the `Wireshark TCP_HTTP log.xlsx` to view color-coded traffic logs.
+1. Open the `Wireshark_TCP_HTTP_log.xlsx` to view color-coded traffic logs.
 2. Refer to the `.odt` file to understand the log structure.
 3. Read the `.docx` report to follow the investigation and conclusions.

 ---

+## 📚 Learning Outcome
+This case study helped me reinforce key concepts in:
+- TCP 3-way handshake
+- SYN flood detection via traffic behavior
+- Defensive response strategies (like IP blocking and firewall tuning)

+---

 ## 🤝 Let's Connect!
-If you're hiring for an analyst role or want to collaborate, feel free to [connect on LinkedIn](https://linkedin.com/in/i-am-rehan) or drop me a message!
+If you're hiring for an analyst role or want to collaborate, feel free to [connect on LinkedIn](https://www.linkedin.com/in/rehan-ahmad-9551b21ab/) or drop me a message!